Risk factors for mortality in patients with diabetic foot infections: a prospective cohort study

 476 views / Popular

 Authors: Lynar SA, Robinson CH, Boutlis CS, Commons RJ

 An increasing prevalence of diabetes mellitus has led to a high risk of diabetic foot infections (DFI) and associated morbidity.
 However, little is known about the relationship between DFI and mortality.

 To investigate the risk of mortality and associated factors in patients with DFI in an Australian context.

-A prospective cohort study of inpatients with DFI between May 2012 and October 2016, at Royal Darwin Hospital, a tertiary referral hospital for the Top End of the Northern Territory.
-Primary outcome was one‐year mortality with Cox regression analysis undertaken to assess risk factors for mortality.
+A prospective cohort study of inpatients with DFI between May 2012 and October 2016 was done at Royal Darwin Hospital, a tertiary referral hospital for the Top End of the Northern Territory.
+Primary outcome was 1-year mortality with Cox regression analysis undertaken to assess risk factors for mortality.